First-Degree Assault in Maryland: Everything You Need to Know

 However, it is essential to note that as a defendant, you will be presumed to have intended the natural consequences that arise from your actions under Maryland criminal law.

 As such, the prosecution will only need to prove intention to act and that those actions resulted in the injury of another person.
 Moreover, the prosecutor does not need to prove ill-will or malice against the victim on the defendant’s part or that he wished to cause specific injury.

-If you have been charged with first-degree assault, it is critical to contact a Maryland criminal lawyer to provide the necessary legal advice and representation at the district court.
+If you have been charged with first-degree assault, it is critical to contact a Silver Springs criminal lawyer to provide the necessary legal advice and representation at the district court.

 At the Scrofano Law firm, we have professional lawyers that understand the relevant criminal procedure and the Maryland Code on domestic violence and assault.
 We may be able to represent you just as we have many other clients with favorable outcomes.

 Filing domestic violence, first or second-degree assault in Maryland usually follows a set procedure that includes:

 - Filing a police report – If you have been the victim of an assault in Maryland, you must first report to the local police department.
 If the police decide to file charges, the Office of the State’s Attorney and the court will automatically become involved.

 - File charges with a Commissioner – If you report and the police decide not to file charges, you can apply for a Statement of Charges under the District Court commissioner.

 - Arrest or Summons – Under the Maryland Code, the commissioner will determine if there is a probable cause based on the details in the application.
 Once that is determined, they will issue a charging document or summons for the defendant to appear in court or, if not, be arrested.